Responsibility &

 Mayor Byron Brown congratulated our volunteers for their efforts!

-To complement our efforts to limit plastics pollution, we have installed Bevi fountains within our plants and offices to encourage our employee population to refill and reuse their bottles and avoid single use plastics.
-Thanks to this initiative, 37,000 bottles were saved since September 2020.
+World Clean Up Day is an annual initiative that brings people around the world together for a cleaner planet.
+In Buffalo, our employees partnered with Olmstead Parks Conservancy to address an overgrowth issue.
+As part of our efforts to limit plastics pollution, we have installed Bevi fountains within our plants and offices to encourage our employee population to refill and reuse their bottles and avoid single-use plastics.
+Thanks to this initiative, thousands of bottles have been saved since September 2020.

 Authentic Products & Heritage